What’s Worship Like?

 While during the pandemic much of our attendance has been virtual, when we gather in-person, the Sanctuary will at once have those wearing suits and those wearing jeans, the elderly and the very young.
-Worship will have elements for adults and children, and a children’s age-appropriate time will be available for kids under age 6 beginning midway through the 11AM service.
+Worship has elements for adults and children, and a children’s worship care is available for kids under age 6.
+See more about Children’s Worship here.

 Worship also happens at times on the Front Plaza (when weather permits).
 We hold special services in our Chapel, a more intimate space, during certain seasons of the year.
 We also worship with other congregations at the local park, which is just behind the church.
 We believe worship should be as diverse as the community we seek to reach with the message of the love of Jesus Christ, and thus we continually look for innovative worship experiences.

 Join Us for a Service of Worship on the Twenty-First Sunday after Pentecost, October 22, 2023 at 11:00 AM, In-Person or Online

 Join Us for a Service of Worship on the Twentieth Sunday after Pentecost, October 15, 2023 at 11:00 AM, In-Person or Online

 Join Us for a Service of Worship on the Nineteenth Sunday after Pentecost, October 8, 2023 at 11:00 AM, In-Person or Online